Pinewood Group: Shepperton Studios

 Shepperton Studios is often described as the home for independent filmmaking in the UK but it has also been used for the production of a number of blockbuster films including Captain America: The First Avenger, which used eight of the fifteen stages at Shepperton.

 Teddington Studios

 Teddington Studios was a specialist television studio complex on the banks of the River Thames.
 It had eight television studios ranging from 383 sq ft to 8,891 sq ft.
 The first UK sitcom to be shot in high definition, The Green Green Grass was filmed at Teddington Studios.

-The studios closed in 2014 and the site cleared for residential revelopement.
+The studios closed in 2014 and the site cleared for residential redevelopment.

 Pinewood Films

-In 2011, The Pinewood Studios Group created Pinewood Films to help fund and provide facilities to independent British films with budgets of approximately £2million.
+In 2011, The Pinewood Studios Group created Pinewood Films to help fund and provide facilities to independent British films with budgets of approximately £2 million.
 Pinewood Films would invest equity up to 20% per film with the intention to support four films each year.

 The first film to receive funding is A Fantastic Fear of Everything starring Simon Pegg.
 The film was shot at Shepperton Studios.